aspose-total/Aspose.Total-Products/total/en/cpp/conversion/emlx-to-ps/_index.md

 {{< blocks/products/pf/feature-page-header h1="C++ API to Export EMLX to PS" h2="Transform EMLX to PS within C++ application without requiring Microsoft Word or Outlook" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>

-Are you are a C++ developer looking to add email conversion features inside your applications?
-Using [Aspose.Email for C++](https://products.aspose.com/email/cpp/) you can convert EMLX file format to HTML.
-After that, by using [Aspose.Words for C++](https://products.aspose.com/words/cpp/) API, you can export HTML to PS.
-Both APIs come under [Aspose.Total for C++](https://products.aspose.com/total/cpp/) package.
+As a C++ developer, you may need to add email conversion features inside your applications.
+Email conversion is a process of converting emails from one format to another.
+For example, you may need to convert emails from EMLX file format to HTML.

+<h2>How Aspose.Total helps for emlx to ps conversion</h2>

+Aspose.Total for C++ is a comprehensive package of APIs that helps developers to work with various file formats.
+It includes APIs for email conversion, document conversion, and many other features.
+With Aspose.Total for C++, you can easily convert EMLX file format to HTML.
+After that, you can use Aspose.Words for C++ API to export HTML to PS.
+Both APIs come under Aspose.Total for C++ package.
+Aspose.Email for C++ API helps you to convert emails from EMLX file format to HTML.
+It provides features like reading and writing emails from various file formats, managing email attachments, and many more.
+Aspose.Words for C++ API helps you to export HTML to PS.
+It provides features like creating, editing, and converting documents from various file formats.
+With Aspose.Total for C++, you can easily convert emails from EMLX file format to HTML and then export HTML to PS.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}